gear-tech/sails/README.md

 > the application's balance to the caller's one.
 This can be done via using a dedicated
 > type, `CommandReply<T>`.

+Sometimes it is convenient to have a method that returns the `Result<T, E>` type, but not expose it to clients.
+This allows using the `?` operator in the method body.
+For this purpose, you can use the `#[export]` attribute macro with the `unwrap_result` parameter.

 ```rust
 #[service]
 impl MyService {